awsdocs/amazon-s3-userguide/doc_source/object-ownership-existing-bucket.md

 + **Bucket owner preferred** – The bucket owner owns and has full control over new objects that other accounts write to the bucket with the `bucket-owner-full-control` canned ACL\.
 + **Object writer** – The AWS account that uploads an object owns the object, has full control over it, and can grant other users access to it through ACLs\.

-**Prerequisites**: Before you apply the bucket owner enforced setting to disable ACLs, you must migrate bucket ACL permissions to bucket policies and reset your bucket ACLs to the default private ACL\.
+**Prerequisites**: Before you apply the Bucket owner enforced setting to disable ACLs, you must migrate bucket ACL permissions to bucket policies and reset your bucket ACLs to the default private ACL\.
 We also recommend that you migrate object ACL permissions to bucket policies and edit bucket policies that require ACLs other than bucket owner full control ACLs\.
 For more information, see [Prerequisites for disabling ACLs](object-ownership-migrating-acls-prerequisites.md)\.

 **Permissions**: To use this operation, you must have the `s3:PutBucketOwnershipControls` permission\.
 For more information about Amazon S3 permissions, see [Actions, resources, and condition keys for Amazon S3](list_amazons3.md)\.